kriete/bmp280_median_logger/README.md

 ### Example Run

 To start the logging, just navigate to the main directory and start the main.py.
-It keeps the daemon threads running until the main thread gets killed by a kill command or a Keyboard Intteruption (CTRL-C) applies.
+It keeps the daemon threads running until the main thread gets killed by a kill command or a Keyboard Interuption (CTRL-C) applies.
 ```sh
 $ python main.py
 ```